postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 * Select **Text**, **HTML**, **JSON**, or **XML** to change the formatting of the message.
 * Click Wrap Line to add or remove line wraps.
 * Click **Show Hexdump** or **Show Message** to toggle if the message is shown in hex or text.
-* Click the copy icon to copy the message body to the clipboard.
 * Use the search control to search the body of the message.
+* When you hover over line numbers, caret controls (**v**) are displayed.
+Click them to expand or collapse blocks of the message.
 [![WebSocket message body](https://assets.postman.com/postman-docs/websocket-message-body.jpg)](https://assets.postman.com/postman-docs/websocket-message-body.jpg)

 ## Using variables in requests and messages